+If the request for an IDC is granted, court staff will contact the parties to schedule the IDC.
 IDCs are limited to 15 minutes for basic discovery disputes and 30 minutes for complex discovery disputes.
-To request an IDC, requesting papers with the subject line "REQUEST FOR IDC" must be emailed, with a simultaneous email copy to all other counsel/self-represented parties, to courtroom41@ventura.courts.ca.gov.
-Responding papers must be emailed to courtroom41@ventura.courts.ca.gov not later than five (5) days after the requesting papers are emailed.
-Requesting and responding papers shall not exceed five (5) pages in length, excluding exhibits, and exhibits should include only such information as is necessary to explain the discovery dispute.
-If both parties do not agree to participate, the Court will not grant the request for an IDC.
-If the request for an IDC is granted, court staff will contact the parties to schedule the IDC.
+Requesting and responding papers must be emailed to courtroom41@ventura.courts.ca.gov not later than five (5) days before the IDC and shall not exceed five (5) pages in length, excluding exhibits, and exhibits should include only such information as is necessary to explain the discovery dispute.